List of minor Angel characters: Lavinia and Sophronia Fairweather

 Lavinia and Sophronia Fairweather are two sisters who are the aunts of Rupert Giles.
 They assist Angel and Faith in the Buffy the Vampire Slayer Season Nine companion series Angel & Faith, joining him in his quest to resurrect Giles.
 Like Giles, they come from a family of Watchers and witches.
 Vain and spoiled by nature, they used their magical powers to ensure they would remain forever ageless, but began to age again when the end of magic caused by Buffy and Angel in Season Eight ended their spells.
-Towards the end of the series, they are successful in creating a ritual with Angel to resurrect Giles, using collected fragments of Giles' soul and magical artefacts to power the spell.
+Towards the end of the series, they are successful in creating a ritual with Angel to resurrect Giles, using collected fragments of Giles' soul and magical artifacts to power the spell.
 However, Giles returns to life a young boy, influenced by his aunts' memories of him.
 They assist in the final battle against Whistler, Pearl and Nash, and take credit for saving London and the wider world from an apocalypse.
 They later make appearances in Season Ten, once magic has been restored, and remain allies of Angel.

 Lavinia and Sophronia are patterned on Emily and Daisy Head, the real-life daughters of Rupert Giles' portrayer Anthony Stewart Head.
 The characters were originally developed for the Buffy BBC spin-off Ripper, which had been intended as a vehicle for Anthony Head, featuring flashbacks to Giles' wayward youth.